dhoer/chef-macosx_gui_login/README.md

 ### Attributes

-- `username` (required) -  Username to login as.Defaults to the name of the resource block.
+- `username` (required) -  Username to login as.
+Defaults to the name of the resource block.
 - `password` (required) -  Password of user.

 ### Examples